aws/amazon-documentdb-odbc-driver/README.md

 * Type `quit` to exit interactive mode.

 What needs to be installed to run?
-1. Run `sudo rpm -i AmazonTimestreamODBC_[version]_i386.rpm` to install the Amazon Timestream ODBC Driver.
+1. Run `sudo rpm -U AmazonTimestreamODBC_[version]_i386.rpm` to install the Amazon Timestream ODBC Driver.
 2. [Configure the Driver and DSN entries](./docs/user/linux_configure_dsn.md).

 ### Installing the 64-bit rpm file on Amazon Linux 2